 Impact on the industry

 Auto-Tune spread like wildfire in the late 90s electronic dance music scene.
 Within a year, it was already being exploited for its creative potential by artists like Cher (“Believe”) and Eiffel 65 (“Blue”), both early examples of what would later be known as the T-Pain Effect.

 While engineers would rejoice over the time- and money-saving properties of pitch correction, and many artists would find creative and experimental uses for it over the coming decades, there would also be many who denounced the technology.
 In 2009, Death Cab for Cutie wore blue ribbons to the Grammys to raise awareness for “Auto-Tuner abuse.”
 Jay-Z had already released an Auto-Tune diss track that year.
-The authenticity and talent (or lack thereof) of a corrected performance are typical points of contention, as are fears that ‘natural’ artist talent will be erased in favor of slicker studio productions.
-Although a certain amount of healthy skepticism is only to be expected of any new technology, the continued use of pitch shifting to save time in the studio and contribute to experimental soundscapes in massively popular music projects indicates that it is most definitely here to stay.
+The authenticity and talent (or lack thereof) of a corrected performance are typical points of contention, as are fears that ‘natural’ artistic talent will be erased in favour of slicker studio productions.
+Although a certain amount of healthy skepticism is to be expected of any new technology, the continued use of pitch shifting to save time in the studio and contribute to experimental soundscapes in massively popular music projects indicates that it is most definitely here to stay.
 And while the T-Pain effect may one day lose its novelty, the impact of pitch correction software on the professional sound engineering workflow is here to stay.